 The Airtable Plugin can be used to pull data from Airtable into Bubble, as well as update Airtable records from Bubble workflows.
 The ideal use case for this plugin is to supplement your Bubble application with Airtable data, or vice versa.
-We don’t recommend using Airtable as your sole database because using your Bubble database will generally be more performant, since it won’t require API calls.

 Add new records to your Table.
 To use this action, check the box to “Create & Modify” this Table in the Plugins tab.